 1. FOCUS ON FIT

 - Do I want an online or in-person program?
 As a working professional, you may need to place more emphasis on location and schedule than a traditional student.
-Online programs mean you can consider programs outside of your geographic area and eliminate transportation time and hassles.
+Online programs mean you can consider programs outside of your geographic area and reduce transportation time and hassles.
 But remember to factor in your learning style — will you get as much from an online program as you would from a classroom experience?

 2. DO YOUR RESEARCH